Skip to main content

 Olive oil polyphenols contribute to the protection of blood lipids from oxidative stress.

-The beneficial effect is obtained with a daily intake of 20 g olive oil.
+The positive effect occurs with a daily intake of 20 g olive oil.

 Oleic acid

-Replacing saturated fats with unsaturated fats in the diet contributes to the maintenance of normal blood cholesterol levels.
-Oleic acid is an unsaturated fat.
+The replacement of saturated fatty acids by unsaturated fatty acids in the diet contributes to the maintenance of normal blood cholesterol levels.
+Oleic acid is an unsaturated fatty acid.

-Pantothenic acid contributes to the reduction of tiredness and fatigue.
+Pantothenic acid / Vitamin B5 contributes to the reduction of tiredness and fatigue.

-A source of pantothenic acid contains at least 15% of the significant amount 6 mg pantothenic acid per day.
+A pantothenic acid / Vitamin B5 source contains at least 15% of the significant amount 6 mg pantothenic acid per day.

 Pectins